Rhymlore/htcondor-web/experimental/ospool/byoc/bridges2.md

 - An OSG Connect account and password
 - An HTCondor job submit file (example.submit).
-- An allocation for Bridges 2.
+- An allocation for Bridges-2.
-- Command-line login access to Bridges 2 (see [PSC's instructions for gaining access](https://www.psc.edu/resources/bridges-2/user-guide-2-2/#connecting-to-bridges-2)).
+- Command-line login access to Bridges-2 (see [PSC's instructions for gaining access](https://www.psc.edu/resources/bridges-2/user-guide-2-2/#connecting-to-bridges-2)).
     We'll use `LOGIN_NAME` to refer to your login name on Bridges-2
-- A name for your Bridges 2 annex (example).
+- A name for your Bridges-2 annex (example).
 By convention, this is the name of the submit file you want to run, without its extension.

 #### Assumptions

-* You want to run the job described above on Bridges 2.
+* You want to run the job described above on Bridges-2.
-- The job described above fits within the capabilities of the Bridges 2 queue you wish to run it on.
+- The job described above fits within the capabilities of the Bridges-2 queue you wish to run it on.

 #### Preparation